Jsitech/relayer/README.md

 Script runs the following Steps:

-* Scan for SMB Systems and List those with SMB signing Disabled
+* Scan for SMB Systems on Target Network and List those with SMB signing Disabled
 * User selects system to Relay the authentication attempts to
 * User selects where to set the Listener for incoming connections
 * Relayer creates payload and sets up Responder and SMBRelayX